-- Prepare and deliver lectures to students on topics such as nurse aide, pharmacology, mental health nursing, and community health care practices.
+- Prepared and deliver lectures to students on topics such as nurse aide, pharmacology, mental health nursing, and community health care practices.

-- Prepare course materials such as syllabi, homework assignments and handouts.
+- Prepared course materials such as syllabi, homework assignments and handouts.

 - Take students on academic and vocational curricula and on career issues.

-- Experience with various medical conditions including Parkinson’s, Dementia, Diabetes, Cancer, Alzheimer’s and Paget’s disease.
+- Experienced with various medical conditions including Parkinson’s, Dementia, Diabetes, Cancer, Alzheimer’s and Paget’s disease.